Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 It's the apocalypse.

-Oh no, it's global warming.
+Oh, no, it's global warming.

-Oh no, we're gonna die.
+Oh, no, we're going to die.

 This happens to be the second snowiest February in New York City on record.